Jerry Dammers: Early life

+Career

 The Specials

 Dammers was one of the founding members of ska revivalist band the Specials.
 Prior to the Specials, Dammers had played with Neol Davies and other reggae musicians who would later form the Selecter.
 He had written songs in his teens, and his idea in forming the Specials was that it would combine reggae and punk.
 He formed the band, initially called the Coventry Automatics, with vocalist Tim Strickland, guitarist/vocalist Lynval Golding, drummer Silverton Hutchinson, and bassist Horace Panter in 1977.
 He then asked Terry Hall to join.
 Hall was performing vocals with Squad and Roddy Radiation, both of whom were part of the local Coventry punk scene.
 Dammers has said that anti-racism was a key element of the band, and the Rock Against Racism movement was formed at the same time.
 He also saw the Specials as an opportunity to integrate white and black people through the same music, and he picked members to make the band multi-racial.
 Until this time, white British people mainly played rock, blues and jazz, while black British people played reggae, jazz, and soul.
 The Specials was an opportunity to have black and white people in the same band, something not common at the time, through playing ska.

 GQ editor Dylan Jones noted that the Specials differed from other ska bands at the time because of Dammers’ political messages in the Specials' lyrics.
 After talking their way onto a tour with the Clash, then a better-known group, Dammers pushed the Specials to adopt the mod/rude boy fashion sub-culture, and this look was copied by fans of the band.

-They released their eponymous first album, The Specials, which was successful, and then their second album, More Specials, which was less so.
+They released two albums, The Specials, which was successful, and More Specials, which was less so.

 After some issues with Roddy Radiation not being able to play, Neville Staple, Terry Hall and Lynval Golding at this point left the band to form Fun Boy Three.